onyekaanene/Mastering-CSS-and-HTML-Text-Elements_Unlock-the-Power-of-Text/README.md

 **7. Using HTML Text Elements for Additional Styling**

-HTML text elements like <strong>, and <u> provide additional ways to style specific parts of your text.
-These tags offer flexibility in how you highlight, emphasize, or differentiate portions of your content.
+HTML text elements provide additional ways to style specific parts of your text.
+These tags offer flexibility in how you highlight, emphasize, or differentiate portions of your content as shown in example 7 (attached).

-**7.1 The <span> Tag**

-The <span> tag is an inline container used to style specific portions of text within a block element.
-It is commonly used with CSS to apply styles like color, background, or font changes to parts of a sentence.

-**Example:** The text inside the <span> will appear in red.
-This tag is particularly useful when you need to style a word or phrase without affecting the entire block.

-<p>This is a <span style="color: red;">red text</span> inside a paragraph.</p>

-**7.2 The <strong> Tag**

-The <strong> tag is used to emphasize text, indicating that the enclosed text is important.
-By default, browsers render text inside the <strong> tag as bold, but it can also be styled further with CSS.

-**Example:** The text inside the <strong> tag will appear bold.
-Using this tag can help convey importance or highlight key points in your content.

-<p>This is a <strong>bold statement</strong> in a sentence.</p>

-**7.3 The <u> Tag**

-The <u> tag is used to underline text.
-While it was previously considered outdated for visual styling purposes, it is now often used to denote important content or links.

-**Example:** The text inside the <u> tag will be underlined.
-Underlining text can be useful to draw attention to specific words or phrases, but avoid overusing it to maintain readability.

-<p>This is an <u>underlined text</u> example.</p>

-**7.4 Combining HTML Tags**

-You can combine these HTML tags to achieve complex text styling.
-Consider the exaple below:

-**Example:** The text inside the <strong> and <u> tags will be both bold and underlined.

-<p>This is a <strong><u>bold and underlined</u></strong> text example.</p>

 **Conclusion**